Population dynamics of fisheries: Maximum sustainable yield

-In population ecology and economics, the maximum sustainable yield or MSY is, theoretically, the largest catch that can be taken from a fishery stock over an indefinite period.
+In population ecology and economics, the maximum sustainable yield (MSY) is, theoretically, the largest catch that can be taken from a fishery stock over an indefinite period.
 Under the assumption of logistic growth, the MSY will be exactly at half the carrying capacity of a species, as this is the stage at when population growth is highest.
 The maximum sustainable yield is usually higher than the optimum sustainable yield.

 This logistic model of growth is produced by a population introduced to a new habitat or with very poor numbers going through a lag phase of slow growth at first.
 Once it reaches a foothold population it will go through a rapid growth rate that will start to level off once the species approaches carrying capacity.
 The idea of maximum sustained yield is to decrease population density to the point of highest growth rate possible.
 This changes the number of the population, but the new number can be maintained indefinitely, ideally.

 MSY is extensively used for fisheries management.
 Unlike the logistic (Schaefer) model, MSY in most modern fisheries models occurs at around 30-40% of the unexploited population size.
 This fraction differs among populations depending on the life history of the species and the age-specific selectivity of the fishing method.

 However, the approach has been widely criticized as ignoring several key factors involved in fisheries management and has led to the devastating collapse of many fisheries.
 As a simple calculation, it ignores the size and age of the animal being taken, its reproductive status, and it focuses solely on the species in question, ignoring the damage to the ecosystem caused by the designated level of exploitation and the issue of bycatch.
 Among conservation biologists it is widely regarded as dangerous and misused.